Treating Traumatic Brain Injuries

 Therapy Options for Traumatic Brain Injury Victims

 When a person sustains a traumatic brain injury, or TBI, the individual may lose a significant amount of the abilities he or she once enjoyed.
 For some victims of TBI, basic motor skills may no longer be possible.
 For others, the damage to their brain may make thinking or conceptualizing difficult.
-In any case, a person suffering from a traumatic brain injury may be able to benefit from different forms of therapy to specifically address his or her lost abilities.
+In any case, a person suffering from a traumatic brain injury may be able to benefit from different forms of therapy to address his or her lost abilities specifically.

 If you or someone you love has sustained a traumatic brain injury because of another person’s thoughtless conduct, we may be able to help you with the process of filing a claim and fighting for the financial compensation you deserve.